tessgard/MERN-app-frontend/README.md

 ![](https://github.com/tessgard/MERN-app-frontend/blob/master/docs/jwt%20.png)

-This way a website page that looked like this:
+Once we were able to differentiate between a normal and an admin user, we would be able to populate the content fields with CRUD functionality.
+That way, a page that would normally look like this:

 ![](https://github.com/tessgard/MERN-app-frontend/blob/master/docs/about-us-normal.png)